Virtual environment configuration requirements

 In addition, to protect object versions against deletion, use object locks.
 For more information about object lock types and how to enable them, see the documentation.

-The storage period of critical data in a bucket is determined by the client's information security requirements and information security standards.
+The storage period of critical data in a bucket is determined by the customer's information security requirements and the information security standards.
 For example, the PCI DSS standard states that audit logs should be stored for at least one year and be available online for at least three months.

 - In the management console, select the cloud or folder to check the buckets in.